Categories

 Christmas-Themed Sewing Classes

 Yikes it’s almost December.
 November has flown past!
 It’s been a busy month at Artisan Stitch, what with the Christmas-themed sewing classes running and the end of another term for the Dressmakers.
-Dana, a dressmaking novice, completed her first ever skirt and it’s absolutely lovely.
-She even attempted a concealed zip and totally nailed it!
-Ann is using the class to learn patterncutting and has made her own trouser pattern, and Julie is making a ballgown in red silk.
+Read on to find out what’s been happening at Artisan Stitch.

 share: